Skip to Content

 Climate Influence on Watering

-3. High-altitude areas – Intense sun and wind increase evaporation despite cooler temperatures
+3. High-altitude Microclimates** – Intense UV and wind create surprising water demands despite cooler air

 Seasonal Adjustments for Watering